-First, there's no clear definition of a bandwidth hog (it's actually strongly debated too).
-Every provider has their own take and many seem to make it up as they go along.
+First, there's no clear definition of a bandwidth hog (and this model is controversial anyway).
+Every provider has their own take, and many seem to make it up as they go along.

 Second, throttling is traffic management's bluntest instrument.
-When providers do it badly users can find their connections severely slowed or, in extreme cases, cut off altogether even before they overstep the (often blurry) mark.
+When providers do it badly, users find their connections severely slowed or, in extreme cases, cut off completely, even before they overstep the (often blurry) mark.

-In short, we think it's worth heavy downloaders knowing which providers are the fairest of them all before they sign up.
+In short, although fair use doesn't affect the vast majority of broadband users, we think it's worth downloaders (and uploaders) knowing which providers are the fairest of them all, before they sign up.

 We've arranged the UK's biggest providers offering unlimited deals alphabetically below, along with a short explanation of their policy and whether we think it's a fair one.

-Note that these are assessments for unlimited broadband deals only: where providers have both capped and unlimited deals we're only talking about the latter.
+Note that these are assessments for unlimited broadband deals only.
+Where providers offer both data capped and unlimited deals, we're only talking about the latter.